Install Cisco ISE-PIC

 Username

 Identifies the administrative username used for CLI access to the Cisco ISE-PIC system.
 If you choose not to use the default (admin), you must create a new username.
-The username must be three to eight characters in length and comprise of valid alphanumeric characters (A–Z, a–z, or 0–9).
+The Username must be 3 to 8 characters in length and consist of valid alphanumeric characters (A–Z, a–z, or 0–9).

 admin (default)